cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.md

 ![game-of-links-distribution](https://user-images.githubusercontent.com/410789/66488352-0fb15600-eaae-11e9-947d-5b7a52b1cdd6.png)

-- Funding: up to 50 TCYB
+- Funding: up to 60 TCYB
-- Uptime of validators: up to 10 TCYB
+- The relevance of links submitted: up to 20 TCYB
 - Load of every participant: up to 10 TCYB
-- Amount of delegated to validator: up to 10 TCYB
+- Uptime of validators: up to 5 TCYB
+- Full validator set: 7 TCYB
-- The relevance of links submitted: up to 20 TCYB
+- Amount of delegated to validator: up to 5 TCYB
+- Community pool: 3 TCYB

 ## Community pool

-Also, {} TCYB allocated to the community pool which can be used during testnet for experimenting with governance.
+3 TCYB allocated to the community pool both in euler-5 and cyber networkd.
+During euler-5 we expect from community some experiments with governance.
 All governance decisions of testnet will be migrated to mainnet.

+## Full validator set
-One more achieve point we want to propose for validators: if the set of validators will increase up to 100 and this amount can last during 10000 blocks we will allocate an additional 0.5% of total supply mainnet tokens to validators in proportional their stakes.
-If this amount will increase to 146 under the same conditions we will allocate additional 1% of total supply mainnet tokens to validators in proportional their stakes.
+If the set of validators will increase up to 100 and this amount can last during 10000 blocks we will allocate an additional 2 TCYB to validators who take part in genesis evenly.
+If this amount will increase to 146 under the same conditions we will allocate additional 5 TCYB.

----

-## How to start

-**1. Get tokens.**
+## Get tokens

 First of all, you need to check your ETH and ATOM addresses for CYBs drop.
 Good news for Cosmos community: all addresses on **N** Cosmos network block snapshot will get CYBs for free and it would be 1% of Genesis supply.
 You can check it by importing your Cosmos seed phrase to `cyberd cli`.
 The Ethereum community much more than Cosmos, so they get 9% of Genesis supply.
 But not all of them.
 To avoid details let say that all non-contracts addresses with a balance higher than 0.2 ETH and at least one outgoing transaction at Ethereum network block **F** snapshot will get the tokens.
 For more details welcome to [Genesis generation tool].
 Check the drop by importing your Ethereum private key in `cyberd cli`.